Color-magnetic correlations in SU(2) and SU(3) lattice QCD: Decomposition and Discussion

 The quadratic term is always negative, as was demonstrated with the Yukawa-type gluon propagator in the Landau gauge.
 The quadratic term seems to be quantitatively reproduced by the Yukawa-type gluon propagator, as shown in Fig.~\ref{fig:decomposition}.

-The cubic term is comparable to the quadratic term, whereas the quartic term gives a relatively small contribution.
-In the infrared region, the cubic term is positive and tends to cancel with the quadratic term, resulting in a small value of $C_{\perp}(r)$.
+The cubic term is positive for large $r$ and negative for small $r$.
+In the infrared region, the magnitude of the cubic term is similar to that of the quadratic term.
+Consequently, the positive cubic term tends to cancel with the negative quadratic term, resulting in a small value of $C_{\perp}(r)$, in the infrared region.

 Since the cubic term of the gauge field is unique to non-abelian gauge theories, its significant contribution in the QCD vacuum indicates the distinction between QCD and abelian gauge theories.